-One of the most important aspects of building a business is validating that there is a demand for your products.
+One of the most important aspects of starting a business is validating that there is a demand for your products.
 There is nothing more discouraging than spending your time and energy creating a product that you think people will love, only to realize that there’s no interest when you launch.

 My family and I run Jaswant’s Kitchen, where we make and sell natural Indian seasonings and cooking kits that help our customers cook healthy, delicious meals at home.
 When we started our business seven years ago, we strongly believed in the quality of our products, but we weren’t exactly sure how to prove whether or not customers would actually buy.